gsoft-inc/wl-squide/CONTRIBUTING.md

 The main difference to account for is that the `devDependencies` must now be installed locally in every package `package.json` file rather than in the root `package.json` file.

+### Turborepo

+This repository use [Turborepo](https://turbo.build/repo/docs) to execute it's commands.
+Turborepo help saving time with it's built-in cache but also ensure the packages topological order is respected when executing commands.

+To be understand the relationships between the commands, have a look at this repository [turbo.json](./turbo.json) configuration file.

+### JIT packages

+When possible, the packages and the sample applications' projects are configured for [JIT packages](https://www.shew.dev/monorepos/packaging/jit).

 ## Project overview

-This project is split into two major sections, [packages/](packages/) and [samples/](samples/).
+This project is split into three major sections, [packages/](packages/), [samples/](samples/) and [templates/](templates/).

 ### Packages

-Under [packages/](packages/) are the actual packages composing the federated application shell.
+Under [packages/](packages/) are the actual packages composing the modular application shell.

 ### Samples

 Under [samples/](samples/) are applications to test the Squide functionalities while developing.

-You'll find two samples:
+You'll find four samples:

-- `basic`: A sample application showcasing the basic features or Squide.
+- `basic`: A sample application showcasing the basic features of Squide.
+- `basic-wenpack`: A sample application showcasing the basic features of Squide using webpack as a bundle.
+- `basic-mix`: A sample application showcasing the basic features of Squide using an rsbuild host application and webpack remote modules.
 - `endpoints`: A more complexe sample application showcasing the different usecases related to data fetching and localization.

 ## Installation